 I am a recent convert to the Sonos system, a longtime fan but felt that the price just didn’t justify the experience — instead, I spent three years struggling with Logitech’s Squeezebox system.
-In theory, the Squeezeboxes were a great idea and where can i purchase viagra often worked fine but just as often didn’t — they wouldn’t connect to the server, firmware updates failed or their performance was so sluggish it meant a quick 30-second job of selecting music turned into 15 minutes of rebooting devices, routers and servers in an attempt to just listen to music. (* I should caveat that I gave my old Squeezeboxes to a friend to add to his ever-growing collection and he swears by them.)
+In theory, the Squeezeboxes were a great idea and often worked fine but just as often didn’t — they wouldn’t connect to the server, firmware updates failed or their performance was so sluggish it meant a quick 30-second job of selecting music turned into 15 minutes of rebooting devices, routers and servers in an attempt to just listen to music. (* I should caveat that I gave my old Squeezeboxes to a friend to add to his ever-growing collection and he swears by them.)

 Buying an iPad finally spurred me into going down the Sonos route…and I couldn’t have been happier.
 Literally 15 minutes after bringing back the Sonos equipment, I had a 3-zone system setup, with iPad/PC controllers all installed and ready to go.
 Five months later, I’ve not had a single issue with performance or stability.
 You are paying a premium for simple technology…how things have changed!